 Garbacz, L., Brown, D., Spee, G., Polo, A., & Budd, K. (2014).
 Establishing Treatment Fidelity in Evidence-Based Parent Training Programs for Externalizing Disorders in Children and Adolescents.
 Clinical Child & Family Psychology Review, 17(3).

-Gilbertson, D., Witt, J., Singletary, L., & VanDerHeyden, A. (2007).
-Supporting teacher use of interventions: effects of response dependent performance feedback on teacher implementation of a math intervention.
+Gilbertson, D., Witt, J. C., Singletary, L. L., & VanDerHeyden, A. (2007).
+Supporting teacher use of interventions: Effects of response dependent performance feedback on teacher implementation of a math intervention.
 Journal of Behavioral Education, 16(4), 311-326.

 Organizations house many individuals.
 Many of them are responsible implementing the same practice.
 If organizations are to meet their goal it is important for the organization have systems for assuring high levels of treatment integrity.

 Gottfredson, D. C. (1993).
 Strategies for Improving Treatment Integrity in Organizational Consultation.
 Journal of Educational & Psychological Consultation, 4(3), 275.

 In this review, the authors identify and describe 34 universal and targeted interventions that have demonstrated positive outcomes under rigorous evaluation.